syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 N> 1.
 Creating an instance of **ChartToImageConverter** class is mandatory to convert the charts present in the Presentation to PDF.
 Otherwise, the charts are not exported to the converted PDF
 N> 2. **ChartToImageConverter** is supported from .NET Framework 4.0 onwards N> 3.
-The PDF conversion is not supported in UWP, ASP.NET Core and Xamarin platforms N> 4.
 The assembly "Syncfusion.SfChart.WPF" is non compliance with FIPS(Federal Information Processing Standard) algorithm policy.

 **Customizing the PowerPoint Presentation to PDF conversion**